Patient-centricity: what it means for clinical research

 1. Company/researcher’s image

-The leviathan of issues for researchers today is a general lack of awareness in society of clinical trials.
-While this can be traced back to a lack of knowledge around clinical trials as a whole, researchers sadly have a key role to play in this confusion.
+The leviathan of issues for research sites today is a general lack of awareness in society of clinical trials.
+While this can be traced back to a lack of knowledge around clinical studies as a whole, researchers sadly have a key role to play in this confusion.
 A recent survey by Clinical Leader found, when asked about a selection of current trials, two-thirds of respondents did not know who these trials were targeted at.
-It’s clear that patients aren’t able to connect to the message researchers are trying to communicate through your study’s branding.
+It’s clear that patients aren’t able to connect to the message research sites are trying to communicate through your study’s branding.
 This needs to change because a lack of familiarity means a lack of confidence.

 2. Researcher-patient communication

 You’ll be surprised how often patients feel that they aren’t being listened to.
 The art of conversation is something practically everyone does everyday so it’s easy to be fooled into thinking that just because you can communicate, you can do it well.
 Unfortunately, the consequences of ineffective communication may be more serious than you think.
 Patients who regularly face stigmatized attitudes and behaviors are more likely to suffer a range of poor health outcomes, and even have a reduced capacity for taking care of themselves.
 Understanding how to communicate more effectively with your patients could be the difference between a great and a terrible patient experience.